zlw9991/node-ipc-dependencies-list/README.md

 - Please improve upon this, it's a one time thing i've done on a whim
 - Use ctrl+F to search
 - ripped from: https://www.npmjs.com/package/node-ipc
-- note: this is not a list of all *software* affected by node-ipc, that list might be exponentially larger, someoner smarter and more skilled than me should go find out how exactly to map this all out
+- note: this is not a list of all *software* affected by node-ipc, that list might be exponentially larger, someone smarter and more skilled than me should go find out how exactly to map this all out
 - feel free to suggest any more links
 - I'm currently a year 1 semester 2 CS student, so I'm sorta busy, i'll periodically check up & update this every sunday GMT +8 timezone.
 So please fork / clone this if im being too slow haha XD